Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup: Convergence Analysis of A3C

-\begin{Corollary}[Linear speedup] To reach $\epsilon$-accuracy in \eqref{eq.theorem:async-tts-iid}, the required number of iterations is $\mathcal{O}(\epsilon^{-2.5})$.
-Since each iteration of A3C-TD(0) only uses one sample (one transition), the sample complexity is $\mathcal{O}(\epsilon^{-2.5})$, which matches the state-of-the-art sample complexity of two-timescale AC running on one worker.
-Then under A3C-TD(0), the average sample complexity per worker is $\mathcal{O}({\epsilon^{-2.5}}/{N})$ which indicates linear speedup in \eqref{eq.speedup}.
-Intuitively, the negative effect of parameter staleness introduced by parallel asynchrony vanishes asymptotically, which implies linear speedup. \end{Corollary}
+\begin{Corollary}[Linear speedup] To reach $\epsilon$-accuracy in \eqref{eq.theorem:async-tts-iid-double}, the required number of iterations is $\mathcal{O}(\epsilon^{-2.5})$.
+Since each iteration of A3C only uses one sample (one transition), the sample complexity is $\mathcal{O}(\epsilon^{-2.5})$, which matches the state-of-the-art sample complexity of two-timescale AC running on one worker.
+Then under A3C, the average sample complexity per worker is $\mathcal{O}({\epsilon^{-2.5}}/{N})$ which indicates linear speedup in \eqref{eq.speedup}.
+The negative effect of parameter staleness introduced by parallel asynchrony vanishes asymptotically with the step size.
+Vanished staleness allows for parallel computing from workers to speedup the training process. \end{Corollary}

+\begin{Remark}[Comparison to async-SGD analysis] Different from async-SGD (e.g., \citep{lian2016speedup}), the optimal critic parameter $\omega_{\theta}^*$ is constantly drifting as $\theta$ changes at each iteration.
+This necessitates setting the actor update to be at a faster time scale than the critic.
+In this sense, the policy is static relative to the critic asymptotically.
+In actor update, the gradient $v(x,\theta,\omega)$ is biased because of inexact value function.
+The bias introduced by the critic optimality gap and the function approximation error correspond to the last two terms in \eqref{eq:theorem:async-tts-actor-iid-double}. \end{Remark}